How Long Does a Whistleblower Case Take?

 You know all that.
-It also takes time to put your case together with your lawyer.
+It also takes some time to put your case together with your lawyer.
 It takes time for the government to even open the file.
-It can take time, because you may even forget part of your case and only remember part of it later after you start to talk about it with your lawyer.
+It can take time because you may even forget part of your case and only remember part of it later after you start to talk about it with your lawyer.
 You may remember something after you file the case.
 So then you and your lawyer have to figure out if you can present supplemental disclosures or if you have to amend your Complaint.

 There are neat steps you will see on websites that describe the process.

 Basic Steps of a Qui Tam Case

 - First you prepare a relator’s statement.

 - Then you file that with the government.

 - Then you serve the Complaint and a Disclosure Statement with all the evidence on the government.

 - Then you wait.